It’s so easy to repurpose leftovers into something new and exciting. These 4 tips will have you singing a new tune about your leftovers in no time.

 REPURPOSE LEFTOVER SIDES

-- White rice: Make ham-fried rice, throw it in a soup, make Mexican rice, add it to meatballs or meatloaf.
+- White Rice: Make chicken-fried rice, throw it in a soup, make Mexican rice, add it to meatballs or meatloaf.

 MORE IDEAS FOR REPURPOSING LEFTOVERS